panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 }
 ```

+When JavaScript encounters `await myPromise`, where `myPromise` is in pending state, it's going to pause the function execution until `myPromise` gets either fulfilled or rejected.
 The function is marked with `async` is *interruptible*.

-When JavaScript encounters `await myPromise`, where `myPromise` is in pending state, it's going to pause the function execution until `myPromise` gets either fulfilled or rejected.

-### 4.1 *await*-ing promises

-Now let's apply these rules to the previous code snippet:
+Now let's use `async/await` syntax to access the delayed list:

 ```javascript{7,8}
 function getList() {